 - You'll need to have the ability to think flexibly when working with clients to find an alternative approach that suits them.

 - Professional supervision is essential to ensure that you're working ethically but also for personal development.
 Group supervision is commonplace so that best practice can be shared.

-Life coaching isn't a regulated profession so you don't need to have specific qualifications.
+As life coaching isn't a regulated profession, you don't need to have specific qualifications.
 However, if you're serious about becoming a life coach, consider taking specific training with providers accredited by coaching associations such as:

 - Association for Coaching (AC)